DanOvad/covid-hotspots/cloud-function/README.md

     - [The Atlantic's Covid Tracking Project](https://covidtracking.com/data/api/) (for state data)
     - [Census.gov](https://www.census.gov/data/datasets/time-series/demo/popest/2010s-counties-total.html#par_textimage_70769902) (for county population data)
 - Process the data in pandas to clean and create fields for the dashboard.
-- Transform the dataframes to a BytesIO objects, compress using gzip.
+- Transform the dataframes to BytesIO objects, compress using gzip.
-- Load the gziped buffer to the Cloud Storage Bucket.
+- Load the gzipped buffer to the Cloud Storage Bucket.

 ### 3. Google Pub/Sub